ydb-platform/ydb-materializer/DEVELOP.md

 - **MvColumn**: Represents a column definition, either from a source or computed, with enhanced source reference tracking
 - **MvComputation**: Represents computed expressions with their sources
 - **MvJoinCondition**: Represents join conditions between tables
-- **MvInputPosition**: Tracks the position in the input for error reporting
 - **MvIssue**: Interface for validation errors and warnings with position tracking

-### Issue Management Classes

-- **MvIssue.Issue**: Abstract base class for all issues with position tracking
-- **MvIssue.Error**: Abstract base class for error-type issues
-- **MvIssue.Warning**: Abstract base class for warning-type issues
-- **MvIssue.UnknownAlias**: Concrete error implementation for unresolved alias references

 ### Key Relationships

-1. **MvPositionHolder** is implemented by all model classes for consistent position tracking
-2. **MvContext** is the root container that holds all materialized view definitions and manages issue collection
+1. **MvContext** is the root container that holds all materialized view definitions and manages issue collection
-3. **MvTarget** represents individual materialized views with enhanced source lookup capabilities
+2. **MvTarget** represents individual materialized views with enhanced source lookup capabilities
-4. **MvTableRef** represents table references in joins with their conditions
+3. **MvTableRef** represents table references in joins with their conditions
-5. **MvColumn** can reference either a source column or a computation, with enhanced source reference tracking
+4. **MvColumn** can reference either a source column or a computation, with enhanced source reference tracking
-6. **MvComputation** can have multiple sources and represents computed expressions
+5. **MvComputation** can have multiple sources and represents computed expressions
-7. **MvIssue** provides a comprehensive hierarchy for error and warning reporting with position tracking
+6. **MvIssue** provides a comprehensive hierarchy for error and warning reporting with position tracking
-8. All model classes implement **MvPositionHolder** for consistent error reporting